Fgabz/PinkMyHair/README.md

 I've also added some unit test such as any feature I would have done, but of course it's missing multiple tests

-Except the view all layers of the architecture should be able to tested.
+Except the view all layers of the architecture should be able to be tested.

 # Architecture